Difference between Full Virtualization and Paravirtualization

-Full Virtualization was introduced by IBM in the year 1966.
-It is the first software solution of server virtualization and uses binary translation and direct approach technique.
+1. Full Virtualization: Full Virtualization was introduced by IBM in the year 1966.
+It is the first software solution for server virtualization and uses binary translation and direct approach techniques.
 In full virtualization, guest OS is completely isolated by the virtual machine from the virtualization layer and hardware.
 Microsoft and Parallels systems are examples of full virtualization.

 The difference between Full Virtualization and Paravirtualization are as follows: